chantzos/__/README.md

 mature (nowdays) syntax (especially in declarations) (settled atfer a 50 years of programming experience) and with an expressional style towards the resemblance of human thinking.
+  -- dev --
+that will make (probably) easy to write code
+  -- end --
 The other part of course it is written in S-Lang, which its syntax is exactly like C's, with very few differences, mainly in functions and variable declarations with the significant difference that S-Lang